Temmy-bioinformatics/Temitope-website/_pages/about.md

 I hold an M.Sc. in Animal Breeding and Genetics (Erasmus Mundus, Wageningen University & Research and BOKU Vienna) and a B.Agric. in Animal Science (Bowen University, Nigeria).
 I'll complete my PhD in Biology (Bioinformatics & Genomics) at the University of Bonn in November 2026.

-Outside of research, I love football — most weekends I'm either playing or watching it.
+Outside of research, I love football; most weekends I'm either playing in the German Amateur Kreisliga or watching it.